-Besides being on iTunes, over 240 stations subscribed to 640+ of these 5, 3, and 2 song programs.
-Fans also subscribe through RSS: country, dance, hip hop & rap, jazz, pop, rock, and hard rock songs.
+Besides being on iTunes, over 240 stations Received to 640+ of these 5, 3, and 2 song programs.
+Fans also Receive through RSS: country, dance, hip hop & rap, jazz, pop, rock, and hard rock songs.

 There are many opportunities for stations to air indie acts beside this, yet so little new music is played - even now, in our new "discovery" mindset.
 I wonder if radio is using music discovery to its advantage, or letting new digital services take this lead.

 "Curated music" is a fancy way of saying a person picks songs.
 That's fine, sometimes, but like algorithmically served songs it's not the end all.